 The Backdrop: 1980s Marcos-era Philippines and modern-day America

 Though this book doesn't follow a linear chronology, it reflects Sol's fragmented memory and trauma.
 As a young woman limited by the comfort of her wealth, she seeks to overthrow the Marcos regime.
-Spying on the American generals and Philippine elite from the comfort of her own fancy dinner table, Sol's loyalties are caught between her family, homeland, and her insurgent student friends.
+Spying on the American generals and Philippine elite from her own fancy dinner table, Sol's loyalties struggle between her family, homeland, and her insurgent student friends.
 Politically charged, lyrical, and eye-opening, this is a must-read.

 Agent in Place

 The Backdrop: New York, Washington, D.C., and the French Riveria during the Cold War